This page has high graphical content and may take a while to load.

 don't struggle as they do in a spider web.

-A study into insect "glue" is currently being pursued
+A study into insect "glue" was being pursued

 Unfortunately our sample provided for this study in a sealed glass container dried out in